whopio/frosted-ui/apps/playground/app/demo/radix-themes-video-script.md

 <!-- slide showing install and link -->

-You can install it today with `npm install @whop/frosted-ui` and learn more about it on our website at radix-ui.com/themes.
+You can install it today with `npm install frosted-ui` and learn more about it on our website at radix-ui.com/themes.